Become an Airline Pilot

 In this article we’ll answer the common question, how fast do planes fly.

-There are a lot of factors that go into how fast commercial aircraft fly.
+However there are a lot of factors that go into how fast commercial aircraft fly.
 In this article we’ll go over all of these factors but before we do, here’s the flight speeds of many common commercial aircraft.

 Cruising Speeds for Common Commercial Airplanes